Not your average lawyers.

 He founded Regan Peggs Solicitors in 2015, after a decade spent at two of the most respected law firms in the Midlands and as a senior legal advisor at Birmingham Magistrates’ Court.

-Regan is a director and council member of Birmingham Law Society and chair of its Criminal Law Committee, and has been a lecturer for law students at the Open University.
-Between 2014 and 2017, he also served as Vice Chair of Governors on the board of the Ronald McDonald House charity in Birmingham.
+Regan is currently Chairman of the Board of Directors at the Birmingham Law Society, and formerly chair of its Criminal Law Committee.
+He has been a lecturer for law students at the Open University, and has also served as Vice Chair of Governors on the board of the Ronald McDonald House charity in Birmingham.

 Gemma is a paralegal at the firm and assists with case management – she is also the first point of contact for most clients.